Chairman and CEO

 - Worked with the Federal Railroad Administration to initiate changes to the Railroad Rehabilitation & Improvement Financing Act, eliminating audited financial statement requirements for Class II & III railroads

-- Oversaw the development of a new model for state rail planning for the Nevada Department of Transportation
+- In 2020, he oversaw the development of a new model for state rail planning for the Nevada Department of Transportation

 Before he held that position, from 2008 to 2014, John was the President and CEO of DevelopErie, where he headed Erie County’s lead economic development agencies, including four private non-profits and three public authorities.
 During his time there, he closed 109 financings totaling over $101 million; raised $6 million in new capital; obtained US Treasury CDFI certification for the Enterprise Development Fund; among numerous other achievements.